kobil-systems/jessy/README.md

-**This repository is the actively-maintained follow-up of https://github.com/klarna/jesse.
-Please update your references.**
+**This repository is the Kobil-maintained follow-up of https://github.com/for-get/jesse.**

 # jesse [![Build Status][2]][1]